 Additional services

-44 Your appointed auditor undertook an additional piece of work to review the arrangements for the New Headquarters, in compliance with the Audit Commission's Code of Audit Practice.
+Your appointed auditor undertook an additional piece of work to review the arrangements for the New Headquarters.
 This included an assessment of the financial projections and risk management arrangements.
 They will report back on this shortly.

 Looking ahead